Master Seminar: "Social Entrepreneurship"

 - conduct the project autonomously (i.e., YOU are the driver of the project and responsible for a successful outcome) and assist the partnered social venture as a consultant with a final presentation at the end of the semester and a written report detailing the recommended actions;

 - work in an English course environment (i.e., lectures and course materials are in English, and you will develop the presentation and report in English).

 Formal course requirements:

-- Mandatory participation in all five course meetings (given they feature presentation elements and project work);
+- Mandatory participation in all five course meetings;

 - Mandatory status updates with your coaches (assigned in the 1st course meeting) around the 2nd, 3rd, and 4th course meeting;